Professional Logging Contractor and Timber Buyer

 Get the most for your standing timber from a reputable logging company that employs best practices and exercises care and consideration throughout the logging operation.
 We follow environmentally conscious logging practices, ensuring long-term forest health while maximizing your timber’s value.

-Estimating Standing Ohio Timber Works Value 2025 Ed.
+Estimating Standing Timber Value — 2025 Edition

 • Sustainability And Environmental Benefits Of U.S. Hardwood